 After 3-4 hours (these guys are fast), your pool will be plastered and a sock is wrapped around a garden hose left in the deep end of the pool.
 With the hose turned on, the pool begins to fill, without stopping, until the pool is full.
 You will be left with instructions to care for the water chemistry, and asked to brush the pool twice daily for two weeks, or until the plaster dust is eliminated.

 Ding!
 Round 4 was won on points – by pool paint.
 If for no other reason than it’s DIY, and pool owner friendly.
 Anyone can paint a pool.
-Pool plastering is not something that you should try at home.
-Plus, there is no careful ‘aftercare’ with pool paint.
+Pool plastering is not something that you should try at home, kids.

 Both new plaster and new paint are looking good!
 Pool paint is shiny and reflective, and new plaster has a deep luster, like an eggshell.
 Of course, you can add colors and additives to plaster to create custom tones.
 You can do the same with paint, and could even paint a mural.
 Plaster may look the best for longer, but at least initially, and for the first few years, the appearance of both is fairly equal.
 Round 5 ends in a tie.

-The cost of pool plastering ranges from 4-6 thousand dollars, and can be much more if you choose strength additives and pebble or quartz surfaces.
+The cost of pool plastering starts at 4 thousand dollars, and can be much more if you choose strength additives and pebble or quartz surfaces.
 Price can be higher in some metro areas, and of course, for larger pools.

 It seems that pool paint may deliver a crushing blow on the cost factor – $1000 vs $5000 – it’s a no-brainer!
 But remember, pool plaster can last 3-4 times longer than pool paint!
 If paint lasts, say 5 years, and pool plaster lasts 20 years – they are almost equal in cost.
 In the long run, yes – but you can never be sure how long it will last, due to the …